Krista Pinola Appointed Vice Chair of the Penn Nursing Board of Advisors

 Krista is an alumna of Penn Nursing (Nu’86), as well as a long-time friend of the School.
 She began her volunteer journey as a member of the Nursing Alumni Board, serving in a number of roles that included President, Chair of the Alumni Outreach Committee, and Chair of the Nominating Committee.

-In 2010, she joined the Board of Overseers, where she has been equally enthusiastic and active, previously acting as co-chair of both the Alumni Outreach Workgroup and Dean Emerita Afaf Meleis’ gala celebration.
+In 2010, she joined the Board of Advisors, where she has been equally enthusiastic and active, previously acting as co-chair of both the Alumni Outreach Workgroup and Dean Emerita Afaf Meleis’ gala celebration.
 Most recently, she has been a co-chair for the Innovating for Life and Living Campaign, and also worked on the “Year of the Nurse and Midwife” planning committee.

 In addition to this robust roster, Krista is adjunct faculty at Penn Nursing—a position she has held since 2011.
 She co-directs an elective case study course for undergraduate students: “Healthcare Quality and Patient Safety.”